 She works as a professional investigator and TV personality, according to her website.
-She will be featured on TLC’s three-part series, Taken At Birth, which airs Wednesday, October 9, 2019 at 9 p.m.
-EST.
+She was featured on TLC’s three-part series, Taken At Birth, which originally aired in 2019.

-She is continuing her efforts to help the other Hicks Babies find their biological roots through her website and McCaysville Lost & Found.
+She is continuing her efforts in 2021 to help the other Hicks Babies find their biological roots through her website and McCaysville Lost & Found.

 Here’s what you need to know: